I Want to Help You Start Your Financial Journey

 I want to motivate them to join me on my journey of obliterating my student loan debt.
 So many of my peers think it’s normal to mosey along, paying the minimum and watching the majority of their money go toward interest.

 I want to let them know that doesn’t have to be the case.
-By cutting expenses and being smart about your spending, you can find extra money in your budget to put toward your debt.
+By being smart about your spending and earning power, you can find extra money to put toward your debt, and save for what matters most to you.

 - The financial struggles I face (which many of you do, too)